Fraternities and Sororities

 - Replace disposable cups and plates with reusable ones.

-- Note: if your chapter lacks necessary infrastructure to support the use of reusable service wares, compostable products are a good alternative, especially if you engage in commercial composting.
-Visit LUC Provisions for a local source of BPI certified compostable items.
+- Note: if your chapter lacks necessary infrastructure to support the use of reusable service wares, BPI certified compostable products – such as those from EcoProducts – are a good alternative, especially if you engage in commercial composting.

 In It to Win It: Scoring based on the number of meals provided with reusable or compostable service wares, and the number of meals at which reusable late plates were provided.